TimoGuy/solanine_vulkan/etc/engine_upgrade.md

         > @NOTE: it only has to look good at 30 and 60 fps!!!
 For these kinds of effects, the higher the better, so if they look good at those marks, they'll look good anywhere.
         > Also, the technique has to be stable, but also be able to react quickly to changes.
     > Perhaps a good reference technique? https://www.youtube.com/watch?v=TzS0Zspn2Ig (16 shadowmaps per frame, sampled with monte-carlo and TAA)

+- [ ] Async object organization.
+    > This method should allow for immediate object integration and no hitching when adding new objects.
+Except for the initial 100ms or so when the object is just appended, it should run blazingly fast!
+    > The alternative to this method detailed below is to get a faster object integration thing going on.
+Maybe the profiler will help you understand what needs work in the object integration stage and then you won't even need to implement this async object organization system!  -Timo 2023/12/30
+    - [ ] Organize the object via buckets and write out the results into fast to iterate arrays.
+    - [ ] When a new object gets added to the instance set, just append it to the end of the iterating arrays so objects get added without hitching.
+    - [ ] In the background, start a reorganizing job.
+    - [ ] When it finishes, switch out the flat arrays with the newly written arrays.
+    - [ ] Do the same if an object gets deleted.

 - [ ] UI Editor